 If you suffer from Lymphedema, you need to know that there is hope.
 Through a two-phase treatment program, quality of life can be restored.

 Thompson's professionals are dedicated to providing excellent service to all patients.
-Therapists have been educated in Complete Decongestive Therapy and have achieved certification through intense training.
+Therapists have been educated in Complete Decongestive Therapy (CDT) and have achieved certification through intense training.
+CDT consists of four main elements:

 You will need a referral from your physician for an evaluation and/or treatment.